CTSRD-CHERI/cheri-exercises/src/exercises/cheriabi/README.md

    explain how the two aspects above work in tandem to mitigate this class of vulnerability.

+   Third, contrast the relative order of `&argv[0]` and `&stack_local` as reported on the two different architectures in step 2 above.

-5. Having access to the stack is all well and good, but surely there is more to a process than that.
+7. Having access to the stack is all well and good, but surely there is more to a process than that.
 At the beginning of a CheriABI process's life, the capability in `ca0` (the first "argument register") points to the "auxiliary vector", an array of `Elf_Auxinfo` structures constructed by the kernel.